BadBinary/OkCupid/README.md

 This will create your lists of users to send messages to and serve as a way to update your lists when new users sign up.
 You may consider a scheduled task or cron job to update your lists for you.

-Now in the folder "Messages" you must edit 1.txt to be your message you want to send out.
-Soon I will have the option for multiple random messages but for now 1.txt MUST be the filename.
+Now in the folder "Messages" you must add txt files to be your message(s) you want to send out.
+The filename does not matter.
+Place each message you want to use in an individual txt file of its own and the script will pick one of the messages at random to send out.
+If you have just one txt file it will send that message every time.

-To send messages run the following:
+To send your messages run the following:

 ```Python
 python automatemessages.py "./Lists/Default.txt" 100